It's Time to DISCOVER MET in NSCLC

 c-Met Protein Overexpression

-EGFR=epidermal growth factor receptor; ex14=exon 14; FDA=Food and Drug Administration; HGF=hepatocyte growth factor; MET=mesenchymal-epithelial transition; NSCLC=non-small cell lung cancer; NSQ=non-squamous; WT=wild type.
+EGFR=epidermal growth factor receptor; ex14=exon 14; HGF=hepatocyte growth factor; IHC=immunohistochemistry; MET=mesenchymal-epithelial transition; NSCLC=non-small cell lung cancer; NSQ=non-squamous; WT=wild type.

 MET Gene Amplification